Oil prices stable as OPEC-led supply cuts tighten market

-Brent crude futures LCOc1, the international benchmark for oil prices, were at $60.84 per barrel at 0027 GMT.
+Brent crude futures, the international benchmark for oil prices, were at $60.84 per barrel at 0027 GMT.
 That was slightly below their last settlement, but close to the highest level since July 2015 and up some 36 percent since their 2017-lows last June.

 The pact runs to March 2018, but Saudi Arabia and Russia have voiced support to extend the agreement.